Bender-Knuth involutions on linear extensions of posets: Relations in BK P

-In contrast with disjoint unions, ordinal sums of LE-cactus posets exhibit a more complicated behavior.
-In particular, the ordinal sum of two LE-cactus posets is not guaranteed to be LE-cactus.
+In contrast with disjoint unions, ordinal sums of posets whose BK groups satisfy the cactus relations exhibit a more complicated behavior.
+In particular, the BK group of an ordinal sum of two posets whose BK groups satisfy the cactus relations may not satisfy the cactus relations.

 Let $P$ be an $n$-element poset.
-We next study the construction $P \mapsto A_m \oplus P$, where $A_m$ is an {\it antichain} of $m$ elements, and ask when it preserves the LE-cactus property.
+We next study the construction $P \mapsto A_m \oplus P$, where $A_m$ is an {\it antichain} of $m$ elements, and ask whether the cactus relations are preserved in their BK groups.